 Top mobile publishers like Supercell, Machine Zone, and Kabam didn’t get to the top of the revenue charts by accident.
 They create amazing mobile experiences, they spend serious cash on user acquisition, and they optimize every single piece of the ad-spend ROI puzzle.

-A little optimization — as the TUNE BI team can help provide — has huge impact.
+A little optimization can have a huge impact.

 For instance, a 10% cost optimization could save top publishers $500,000 a month on ad spend.
 Alternatively, optimizing revenue per install by 10% could add $36 million/year in black ink to spend on development, marketing, or free massages for hard-working mobile engineers.
 This is massive, and it’s one of the reasons that conversion experts call optimization “free money.”